hamburtab/PepALD/README.md

 data/models/permeability/regression_rf.pkl
 ```

-If `data/models/permeability/regression_rf.pkl` is present in your checkout or
-release package, no extra setup is required for permeability scoring.
-If it is
+This predictor is included in the repository, so no extra setup is required for
-missing, place the permeability predictor at this path before running the
-permeability evaluation scripts.
+permeability scoring after cloning the project.

 ## Training